togglebyte/anathema-guide/src/templates/elements/text.md

 of wrapping will be used if no `wrap` attribute is given.

 Valid values:
-* `"overflow"`: the text is truncated when it can no longer fit
 * `"break"`: the text will wrap once it can no longer fit

 ### `text_align`